dksifoua/DevOps/Kubernetes/07-Security-Primitives.md

   - Node Authorization
   - Webhook Mode

-All communication with the cluster between the various component such as the ectd cluste, the kube controller manager, the scheduler, the api server, as well as those running on the worker nodes such as the kubelet and the kube proxy is secured using tls encryption
+All communication with the cluster between the various component such as the etcd cluster, the kube controller manager, the scheduler, the api server, as well as those running on the worker nodes such as the kubelet and the kube proxy is secured using tls encryption

 For communication between application within the cluster, by default all ports can access all other ports within the cluster.
 We can restrict access between them using network policies.